Griffon v2: Advancing Multimodal Perception with High-Resolution Scaling and Visual-Language Co-Referring: Methodology

 \textbf{Language Referring.} Textual referring is an inherent capability of LLM-based multimodal models.
-Despite the simplicity of textual referring, it faces the challenge of resulting in wrong answer with ambiguous referring.
+Despite the simplicity of textual referring, it faces the challenge of resulting in wrong answers with ambiguous referring.
 This has naturally prompted us to consider whether associating texts with regions could allow LLMs to comprehend the corresponding object based on textual-region reference and thereby fulfill task instructions and keep the simplicity advantage.
-Therefore, we further support textual coordinate references as illustrated in the \cref{fig: example} (a).
-In additional to the detailed description, an object can also be referred by its top-left and bottom-right coordinates.
-In this case, it is processed the same as textual descriptions, involving tokenization and embedding into the word space as $H_{ins}$, depicted at the right side of \cref{fig: structure}.
-Through training with instruction-following data whose object references are transformed into textual coordinates, we demonstrate that LLMs can accurately refer to objects in complex and dense scenes based on textual coordinates of objects.
+Therefore, we further support textual coordinate references as illustrated in Figure \ref{fig: structure}(b).
+In addition to the detailed description, an object can also be referred to by its top-left and bottom-right coordinates.
+In this case, it is processed the same as textual descriptions, involving tokenization and embedding into the word space as $H_{ins}$, depicted at the right side of Figure \ref{fig: structure}(a).
+Through training with instruction-following data whose object references are transformed into textual coordinates, we demonstrate that LLMs can accurately refer to objects in complex and dense scenes based on the textual coordinates of objects.
 Through collaborative referring involving both text and vision, our approach achieves optimal referring performance and flexible interaction.